rondevera/jslintmate/README.markdown

     2. Expand *JavaScript JSLintMate* and highlight *Options Files*.
     3. Change the value for `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` to a path in your project, e.g., `$TM_PROJECT_DIRECTORY/config/jslint.yml`.
-Do the same for JSHint, making sure to use a separate options file.
+Do the same for JSHint if needed, making sure to use a separate options file.

     Options files are meant to be understood by a wide variety of tools, not just JSLintMate.
 This includes lint tools in other editors, continuous